CU-ESIIL/FCC24_Group_5/docs/project-documentation/methods.md

 - [Global Ecosystem Dynamics Investigation (GEDI)](https://gedi.umd.edu/) from the University of Maryland is an project that uses LIDAR from the International Space Station to profile ecosystems by ranging Earth's forests and topography.
 The L4 dataset contains gap-filled tree cover and canopy height variables which we will use to make our Carbon-related estimates before and after disturbance events.
 This data is only available between 2019 and 2023.

 - The R package [`elevatr`](https://cran.r-project.org/web/packages/elevatr/index.html) is used to support terra elevation products from 3 sources: [Amazon Web Services Terrain Tiles](https://registry.opendata.aws/terrain-tiles), [Open Topography Global Datasets API](https://opentopography.org/developers), and [USGS Elevation Point Query Service](https://apps.nationalmap.gov/epqs).
-Elevation data is used to subset our forest to the high-alpine region.
+Elevation data is used to subset our forest to the high-altitude sub-alpine region.

 - NASA's [Moderate Resolution Imaging Spectroradiometer (MODIS)](https://modis.gsfc.nasa.gov/data/dataprod/mod12.php) satellite provides us with percent land cover information. 🛰️